A stable and accurate X-FFT solver for linear elastic homogenization problems in 3D: Implementation

-The nonlinear CG~\cite{schneider2020dynamical} and the Barzilai Borwein\cite{schneider2019barzilai} scheme rely on the step size of the basic scheme.
+The nonlinear CG~\cite{schneider2020dynamical} and the Barzilai-Borwein~\cite{schneider2019barzilai} scheme rely on the step size of the basic scheme.
 As the basic scheme is a Richardson iteration~\cite{mishra2016comparative}, the optimal step size may be computed based on the maximum and minimum eigenvalue of the system matrix.
 To compute the optimal step size for the X-FFT system at hand, the maximum and minimum eigenvalue of the preconditioned X-FFT system matrix would be required.
 However, computing these eigenvalues by assembling the preconditioned X-FFT system matrix would destroy the efficiency of the solver.
 As a band-aid solution, we choose the step size

 where the parameter $C_-$ ($C_+$) denotes the smallest (largest) stiffness eigenvalue of all individual materials comprising the matrix-inclusion problem.
 We acknowledge that the step size~\eqref{eq:stepsize} is not optimal.
 However, since our X-FFT system~\eqref{eq:linearSystem_element} is currently limited to linear elasticity, the most suitable choice for solving the system is the linear CG scheme, which does not rely on the step size.
-Algorithm~\ref{alg:solutionSchemeXFEM} outlines a displacement-based linear CG scheme that is adapted to our X-FFT solver.
+Algorithm~\eqref{alg:solutionSchemeXFEM} outlines a displacement-based linear CG scheme that is adapted to our X-FFT solver.
 The other mentioned solution schemes may be used analogously.
-For all solution schemes used in this work, we precompute and cache the element stiffness matrix~\eqref{eq:Kapp_q} and the average stress matrix~\eqref{eq:Sapp_q}, such that quadrature has to be computed only once per simulation instead of once per iteration.
-This caching strategy reduces the computational time associated with the high number of quadrature points required for subdivision integration, but at the cost of an increased memory footprint.
-For the implementation, we use Python with Cython extensions and leverage OpenMP parallelization to take advantage of multi-core processors.
+We highlight that the computation of the residual vector, in the lines~\ref{line:resVector},~\ref{line:z}, and the action of the Green's operator, in the lines~\ref{line:precondition},~\ref{line:precondition2}, may be evaluated in parallel.
+In addition, we may precompute and cache the voxel stiffness matrix and voxel average stress matrix, which are computed based on the element matrices~\eqref{eq:Kapp_q} and~\eqref{eq:Sapp_q} using the extraction matrices $\uul{\Lambda^\mathrm{v}_\ell}$.
+With this caching strategy at hand, the quadrature is computed only once per simulation instead of once per iteration.
+All in all, the caching strategy reduces the computational time associated with the high number of quadrature points required for subdivision integration at the cost of an increased memory footprint.
+We refer to the computational investigations in section~\ref{sec:hashin} for an analysis of the costs and benefits of the caching strategy.

+For the implementation of the X-FFT solver, we use Python with Cython extensions and the pyfftw wrapper to FFTW3~\cite{frigo2005design}.
+Moreover, we leverage OpenMP parallelization to take advantage of multi-core processors.